Anatoly Motsny: Life

-He particularly distinguished himself during the Vistula–Oder offensive.
-On 14 January 1945, the brigade crossed the Nida river near the village of Motkowice and captured the town of Jędrzejów.
-Moving further, tankers from the battalion of Hero of the Soviet Union Semyon Khokhryakov, which included Motsny's platoon, defeated an oncoming German convoy of equipment, a military airfield, and liberated the village of Nagłowice.
-On 16 January, the tankers, crossing the Pilica river, liberated the city of Koniecpol.
-On the way to the city of Częstochowa was the village of Mstów, which was fortified by the enemy.
-Motsny's platoon was among the first to break into the city's streets; in the battle for the city, they inflicted heavy losses on the enemy.
-In the street battle for Czestochowa, Motsny's tank was hit, but the crew continued to fight.
-Motsny, firing from a machine gun, was shell-shocked and seriously wounded in the shoulder and a fragment of armor knocked his eye out, but he did not leave the battlefield until the city was completely cleared.
-In an unconscious state, he was taken to a first-aid post.
-All three tanks of Motsny's platoon were lost, and their commanders, Zolotov and Zaitsev, were killed.
+He particularly distinguished himself during the Vistula–Oder Offensive.
+On 14 January 1945, the brigade crossed the Nida River near the village of Motkowice and captured the town of Jędrzejów.
+Advancing further, tankers from Hero of the Soviet Union Semyon Khokhryakov's battalion, which included Motsny's platoon, destroyed an oncoming German vehicle convoy, a military airfield, and liberated the village of Nagłowice.
+On 16 January, the tankers crossed the Pilica river and liberated the town of Koniecpol.
+On the way to the city of Częstochowa was the heavily fortified village of Mstów.
+Motsny's platoon was among the first to storm the city's streets, inflicting heavy losses on the enemy in the battle.
+During the street fighting for Częstochowa, Motsny's tank was knocked out, but the crew continued to fight.
+While firing a machine gun, Motsny was shell-shocked and seriously wounded in the shoulder; he lost his left eye to shrapnel, but he did not leave the battlefield until the city was completely cleared.
+He was taken unconscious to a field hospital.
+All three tanks of Motsny's platoon were lost, and their commanders Zolotov and Zaitsev were killed.

-For the capture of Czestochowa, the 54th Guards Tank Brigade was awarded the Order of Lenin.
-Khokhryakov was nominated for the second star of the Hero of the Soviet Union.
-Motsny and the driver-mechanic of his tank, Ivan Ivanov, were nominated for the title of Hero of the Soviet Union.
-On 10 April 1945, by the Decree of the Presidium of the Supreme Soviet of the Soviet Union, for "exemplary fulfillment of combat missions of the command on the front of the struggle against the Nazi invaders and the courage and heroism shown at the same time," Senior Lieutenant Motsny was awarded the high title of Hero of the Soviet Union with the award of the Order of Lenin and the Gold Star number 6541.
+For the capture of Częstochowa, the 54th Guards Tank Brigade was awarded the Order of Lenin, and Khokhryakov was nominated for a second star of the Hero of the Soviet Union.
+Motsny and his tank's driver-mechanic, Ivan Ivanov, were nominated for Hero of the Soviet Union.
+On 10 April 1945, by the Decree of the Presidium of the Supreme Soviet of the Soviet Union, for "exemplary performance of combat missions of the command on the front in the fight against the Nazi invaders and the courage and heroism displayed in doing so," Guards Senior Lieutenant Motsny was awarded the high title of Hero of the Soviet Union with the Order of Lenin and the Gold Star, number 6541.

-Despite the severe injury he received and the loss of his left eye, Motsny returned to duty by the beginning of the Battle of Berlin, in which he participated.
-After the end of the war, for some time, he served as the commander of a support platoon in his battalion; however, due to the six wounds received during the war, he was declared unfit for combat service, and in September 1945, he was transferred to the reserve.
+Despite his serious injuries and the loss of his left eye, Motsny returned to duty by the start of the Battle of Berlin, where he saw combat for the last time.
+After the war, he briefly served as a support platoon commander in his battalion.
+However, due to the six wounds he sustained during the war, he was deemed unfit for active duty and in September 1945, he was discharged to the reserves.

-He was awarded the medals Order of the Red Banner on 30 January 1944, the Patriotic War 1st class on 8 August 1944 and the Order of Lenin on 10 April 1945.
+He was awarded the Order of the Red Banner on 30 January 1944, the order of the Patriotic War, 1st degree on 8 August 1944 and the Order of Lenin on 10 April 1945.